Introduction

 URL Components in Detail

-Let's take a complex URL apart:
+Let's pull a complex URL apart:

 URL Anatomy: What is processed where?